 It all boils down to learning a very manageable set of VO gestures and practicing every day for at least 1 hour.
 It will all become second nature in a few short weeks and you’ll never regret a minute of your effort as you move around the iPhone (iPad, iPod Touch, Apple Watch) with ease.

-And Apple Accessibility Support is available 24/7 by phone to answer your questions and help you learn, call 877-204-3930.
+And Apple Accessibility Support is available 24/7 by phone to answer your questions and help you learn.
+To contact them, call 877-204-3930.

 It’s worth the work — just do it!